NikitaGahoi/CitiBike_Challenge/README.md

 ### User Analysis

-There are two types of users of CitiBike, one who has taken an annual subscription refered as **Memeber** and the other that use the service occasionally and therefore are **Casual** riders.
-The dashboard represent statistics about the user type.
-Following conclusions can be drawn from this analysis:
+CitiBike users fall into two categories: **Members**, who have an annual subscription, and **Casual riders**, who use the service intermittently.
+The dashboard presents statistics specific to each user type.
+The following conclusions arise from this analysis:
 -  Members constitute the majority of CitiBike users, accounting for approximately 80.45% of all rides, while casual riders contribute to the remaining 19.44%.
 -  Despite notable differences in the average trip duration between members and casual riders, both groups cover an equal average distance of one mile per ride.
 -  Number of bike trips in Summer is the highest followed by spring and winter